 While the term impact investing may be new to some, individual and institutional investors have been making impact investments for decades.
-Throughout its history, impact investing has challenged the notion that social and environmental issues must only be addressed through philanthropic means, and that investments must only focus on achieving financial returns.
+Throughout its history, impact investing has challenged the notion that social and environmental issues are usually addressed only through philanthropic means, and that investments prioritise, and to a certain extent, only focus on achieving financial returns.

-As such, impact investing has directed capital to finance new ideas and fresh solutions that address society’s biggest prevailing challenges, such as poverty, inequality, and the lack of access to education, health care, housing, and other social services.
-It has also supported the development of diverse sectors such as microfinance, renewable energy, biodiversity conservation, and sustainable agriculture, just to name a few.
+As such, impact investing has directed capital to finance new ideas and fresh solutions that address society’s biggest prevailing challenges, such as poverty, inequality, the lack of access to education, healthcare, housing, and other social services.
+It has also supported the development of diverse sectors such as microfinance, renewable energy, biodiversity conservation, and sustainable agriculture, to name just a few.

 Impact investing and other ethical investments